GyverLibs/AccelMotor/README_EN.md

   RELAY2WIRE - relay as driver (two direction pins)

   dig_pin, dig_pin_A, dig_pin_B - any MK digital pin
-  PWM_pin - any PWM pin of the MK level - LOW / HIGH - driver level.
+  PWM_pin - any PWM pin of the MKlevel - LOW / HIGH - driver level.
 If the motor slows down when the speed increases, change the level.
 */
 ```